bytecodealliance/wasmtime/cranelift/docs/testing.md

 Compile and execute a function.

+This test command allows several directives:
+ - to print the result of running a function to stdout, add a `print` directive and call the preceding function with arguments (see `%foo` in the example below); remember to enable `--nocapture` if running these tests through Cargo
+ - to check the result of a function, add a `run` directive and call the preceding function with a comparison (`==` or `!=`) (see `%bar` below)
-Add a `; run` directive after each function that should be executed.
-These functions must have the signature `() -> bNN` where `bNN` is some sort of boolean, e.g. `b1` or `b32`.
-A `true` value is interpreted as a successful test execution, whereas a `false` value is interpreted as a failed test.
+ - for backwards compatibility, to check the result of a function with a `() -> b*` signature, only the `run` directive is required, with no invocation or comparison (see `%baz` below);  a `true` value is interpreted as a successful test execution, whereas a `false` value is interpreted as a failed test.

-Currently a `target` is required but is only used to indicate whether the host platform can run the test, and currently only the architecture is filtered.
+Currently a `target` is required but is only used to indicate whether the host platform can run the test and currently only the architecture is filtered.
 The host platform's native target will be used to actually compile the test.

 Example: